 Parking: An accessible parking space is adjacent to the restroom building.

-Bow Willow Campground.
-There are two accessible campsites and an accessible non-flush restroom at this remote primitive campground.
+Bow Willow Campground: There are 2 accessible campsites and an accessible non-flush restroom at this remote primitive campground.

-Anza Borrego Visitor Center.
 The Visitor Center is generally accessible and includes automatic doors at the entry.
 Exhibits are generally accessible.
 Assistive listening devices are available.
 Exterior accessible restrooms off the parking area are available.
 Parking includes four designated accessible spaces with one van accessible.
-Route of travel from lot to Visitor Center entry is 300 feet, but path is paved and generally accessible.
+The path from the parking lot to the Visitor Center entry is 300-feet-long, but the path is paved and generally accessible.